galaxykate/OSSTA-Zine/osta-zine.md

 When a contributor starts working on your project, you need to build trust with each other.
 Do you trust them to do good work, that you agree with, and finish what they start?
 Do they trust that you will include and value their contributions?
 Some new contributors have also never done open-source work before, and they need to build trust in themselves that they can do things like pull requests and merges without breaking things.
 Git is scary!

-**New contributors**: Is this a project where you want to encourage participation by contributors who have never made a github pull request?
+**New contributors**: Is this a project where you want to encourage participation by contributors who have never made a GitHub pull request?

 Consider adding a "new to contributing" section with a "quest structure" to guide very novice contributors: